ubaldot/vim-poptools/README.md

 * Vim-poptools *
 </p>

+This plugin aims at boosting your productivity by conveniently use plugin for a multitude of tasks, from finding files and directories, to set your favorite colorscheme.

 It is not feature rich and performing as other plugins like [fzf](https://github.com/junegunn/fzf.vim), [fuzzyy](https://github.com/Donaldttt/fuzzyy) or [scope](https://github.com/girishji/scope.vim), but it supports my everyday job pretty well.
-I personally like how it displays information but it may be a bit slower compared to similar plugins - this is synchronous, whereas other plugins are typically asynchronous.
+I personally like how it displays information but it may be a bit slower compared to the mentioned plugins being it synchronous, whereas the others are typically asynchronous.

 Nevertheless, I don't mind to wait a bit if the search process takes a while: it helps me in pausing and reflecting on what I am doing and give some breath